molnarzs/generator-garlic-webapp/README.md

 The generator has some peer dependencies.
 If they are missing (for instance, the [loopback.io generator](https://github.com/strongloop/generator-loopback)), you must also install them globally.
 The above install command will warn you and list the missing software in this case.

+## Environment variables

+When you use private Github and NPM repos, you have to specify some tokens to grant access to the resources.
+They are done via environment variables.
+In addition, you can work for several organizations in the same time, so you may have several scopes.
+This situation is handled by the following rules:

+* Your personal github access token must be in the ```GITHUB_TOKEN``` environment variable.
+* Your NPM token must be in environment variables like: ```NPM_TOKEN_Garlictech```:
+** Prefix: ```NPM_TOKEN```
+** Suffix: your scope in CamelCase.

 # The Generators

 ## General remarks